gjtorikian/html-proofer/README.md

 ## Usage

-You can configure HTMLProofer to run on a file, an array of directories, or an array of links.
+You can configure HTMLProofer to run on a file, a directory, an array of directories, or an array of links.

 ### Using in a script